openstack-archive/fuel-docs/pages/reference-architecture/ha-notes/0120-pacemaker-settings.rst

 at ``/usr/lib/ocf/resource.d/mirantis/neutron-agent-[ovs|dhcp|l3]``,
 ``/usr/lib/ocf/resource.d/mirantis/mysql``, ``/usr/lib/ocf/resource.d/ocf/haproxy``.
 Firstly, MySQL agent is started, HAproxy and virtual IP addresses are set up.
-Then Open vSwitch and metadata agents are cloned on all the nodes.
-Then dhcp and L3 agents are started and tied together by use of Pacemaker constraints called "colocation".
+Open vSwitch, metadata and L3 agents are started as Pacemaker clones on all the nodes, then a single instance of the dhcp agent is started.

 .. seealso:: `Using Rules to Determine Resource Location <http://clusterlabs.org/doc/en-US/Pacemaker/1.1/html/Pacemaker_Explained/_using_rules_to_determine_resource_location.html>`_